joelsfoster/rock-paper-scissors/README.md

 7. Conduct game actions in the DApp and sign them using MetaMask.
 If you want to join a game you created, you have to use a different address--this is as simple as adding a new account in MetaMask (no need to use a different private key).
 Try creating a game, joining using a different account, revealing your moves with both accounts, and verifying that your winning account got paid the prize.

+#### Troubleshooting compilation / migration / MetaMask
+- If you're getting build problems, try deleting the ./build folder and running `truffle compile` and `truffle migrate` again.
+- If MetaMask is throwing nonce-related errors, go into its settings and hit "Reset Account" to wipe the history.
+You'll keep the balance and private keys but there won't be anymore interference.

 ### If you want to review my code

-- Game logic is found at ./contracts/RockPaperScissors.sol
+- Game logic is found at contracts/RockPaperScissors.sol
-- Front end is defined in ./src/App.js (I used the `truffle react` box)
+- Front end is defined in src/App.js (I used `truffle unbox react`)
-- Read ./design_pattern_decisions.md
+- Read design_pattern_decisions.md
-- Read ./avoiding_common_attacks.md
+- Read avoiding_common_attacks.md

-### My stretch goals (if I have time)
+### Roadmap candidates (future work, unprioritized)

 - Consider implementing the "Balance Withdrawal" design pattern (increasing safety but sacrificing UX)
 - Deploy the DApp to the Rinkby testnet (and add a deployed_addresses.txt file containing the address)